 Configure ticket form

 You can change the displayed message in Settings → Chat surveys & forms → Ticket form.
 Configure the form by adding and editing various fields.
+You can use Markdown to format the Message text in the Information field.
+See this article for more details.
 Remember to click on the Save changes button when you’re done.

 Tickets from email

 If you forward your support emails to LiveChat’s ticketing system, you can reply to your support communication via tickets in LiveChat.